 Adobe initially utilized a commercial API gateway solution to manage and route this type of traffic.
 The team quickly found, however, that internal developers were already deploying NGINX in front of all internal APIs and applications.
 It was decided that NGINX could handle all of the needed API gateway tasks without the need for the expensive commercial gateway.

 In the end, the entire Adobe I/O platform was transitioned to an NGINX API gateway.
-This brought immediate benefits and saved money, said Dragos Dascalita Haut, solutions architect at Adobe.
+This brought immediate benefits and saved money, says Dragos Dascalita Haut, solutions architect at Adobe.

-While NGINX had already proved itself as a load balancer for internal services, Haut said it was the reliability and performance that really won it the API gateway job.
+While NGINX had already proved itself as a load balancer for internal services, Haut notes it was the reliability and performance that really won it the API gateway job.

 Adobe’s internal and external API users now all route through NGINX.
 Adobe I/O is able to act as a one‑stop shop for all developers that need to work with Adobe products via APIs.
 Millions of requests per day are handled at scale with no latency introduced by the new NGINX API Gateway.